The Shield™ blood test for

 - References:

 - Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology® (NCCN Guidelines®) for Colorectal Cancer Screening.
-V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
+V.2.2026. © National Comprehensive Cancer Network, Inc. 2026.
 All rights reserved.
-Accessed February 27, 2026.
+Accessed May 27, 2026.
 To view the most recent and complete version of the guideline, go to NCCN.org.

 - Graham-Adderton C, Guerra CE, Ngo-Metzger Q, Hoang T, Raymond VM.
 Implementation of blood-based colorectal cancer screening: real-world adherence and outcomes.
 Curr Med Res Opin.
 2025;41(10):1915-1920. doi:10.1080/03007995.2025.2582257